 Download and outlinks are links on your site that point to content that normally can't be tracked (e.g. non-HTML files - downloads or pages outside your domain - outlinks).
-JS tracker allows you to track clicks on such links to let you know how popular they are.
+JavaScript Tracking Client allows you to track clicks on such links to let you know how popular they are.